JaniL/vr/README.md

 They want to notify that the service is still in the development, can change or might go down.

-Also this shouldn't be used, unless you are making an entry to Apps4Finland contest.
+They also mention that this API is given to use for Apps4Finland contestants.

 ## Install